We’ve partnered with Kori Pure Antarctic Krill Oil to explain the role of phospholipids in how the body accesses the health benefits of omega-3 fats.

 Although both omega-6 and omega-3 fats are necessary for health, Western diets tend to be much higher in omega-6 fats and much lower in omega-3 fats, which has been linked to a number of health issues.

 An omega-3 supplement may be a good choice for people who don’t regularly consume seafood.
-Keep in mind that the amount of omega-3s you need depends on your age, sex, and overall health.
+However,

 Before taking any supplement, talk to your doctor to ensure it is safe and won’t interact with any other medications.